ericnormand/squarepeg/README.md

 ##How it works

-clj-peg is defined in terms of combinators.
+squarepeg is defined in terms of combinators.
 Each combinator is a function which generates an atomic unit of a parser (called a _rule_).
 By combining these parts (with combinators! ;-), you can generate complex parsers that can handle a superset of Context Free